 On February 8, 1825, French engineer and aviation pioneer Baptiste Henri Jacques Giffard was born.
 He is best known for being the first who succeeded to build a steam powered and steerable aircraft, the Giffard dirigible.

 In 1874, he designed a suspension system for railway wagons.
-Contrary to the current trend of using city gas (easier to obtain), he prefers to rely on hydrogen (better carrier), concentrating on production methods.
-He perfected the hydrogen manufacturing process on the eve of the construction of his new giant balloon.
+Contrary to the current trend of using coal gas (easier to obtain), he prefered to rely on hydrogen (better carrier), concentrating on production methods.
+He perfected the hydrogen manufacturing process on the eve of the construction of his new giant balloon (Le Grand Ballon Captif).
 He built a 25,000 m3 captive balloon for the Paris Universal Exhibition of 1878, capable of carrying 40 passengers.
-This balloon, located in Les Tuileries, will be one of the exhibition’s main attractions.
-It has been said that he has flown as many people in two months as he has flown since the beginning of aerostation, about a century ago.
+This balloon, located in Les Tuileries, was one of the exhibition’s main attractions.
 A dozen climbs a day took the passengers up to more than 500 meters.
 In addition to the captive balloon, the machine used to produce the gas has made it possible to inflate numerous free balloons, allowing various ascents, sometimes in groups (up to three balloons simultaneously).

-In response to his declining eyesight, Giffard committed suicide in 1882, leaving his estate to the nation for humanitarian and scientific purposes.
+In response to his declining eyesight, Giffard committed suicide on April 15, 1882, breathing chloroform, bequaething his estate to the nation for humanitarian and scientific purposes.

 At yovisto academic video search you may be interested in a video on ‘Early Balloons – The History of Flight‘.